p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

    cd ..
    cd ..
    ```

-   > Note: Creating and deploying the hello-world app will take around 2-3 minutes.

 1. Now navigate back to the Azure portal in the browser and Look for your Azure Spring Apps instance in your resource group.